bob1de/hass-apps/docs/apps/schedy/schedules/basics.rst

   provided, the nearest prior valid date (namely 2018-02-28 in this case) is assumed.

-All constraints you define need to be fulfilled for the rule to match.
+A date needs to fulfill all constraints you defined for a rule to be considered active at that specific date.

 The format used to specify values for the first five types of constraints is similar to that of crontab files.
 We call it range specification, and only integers are supported, no decimal values.

 * ``x``: the single number ``x``
 * ``x-y`` where ``x < y``: range of numbers from ``x`` to ``y``,